Bright, basic, budget hotels give European travellers choice

 Close but comfortable is the common verdict by guests.
 The tiny standardised rooms – described as "compact" – for non-refundable advance bookings in London can be found for less than £50 single and about £60 double some nights, but rates rise at weekends.
 Windows are small and storage space is under the bed.
 App operation of all in-room services is possible, but there is also a touch screen.
 A cafe, complimentary tea and coffee in common areas and wi-fi are available.
 Breakfast costs £5-6.
 The pod-room format Zip hotel at Cardiff is for even lower budgets, advertising single rooms, some without windows, from £21.

 Almost a decade old is the British Safestay group.
 The model is less standardised, but is built around single, double and three-bed rooms with ensuite, and the appeal is to youth, meaning there are small dorm room options in most properties.
 Wi-fi, a breakfast and coffee lounge, and a 24-hour desk are features.
-There are now about 17 hotels – two each in London and Barcelona and one each in Athens, Berlin, Bratislava, Brussels, Edinburgh, Glasgow, Lisbon, Madrid, Pisa, Prague, Vienna, Warsaw and York.
+There are now about 19 hotels-hostels – two each in London and Barcelona and one each in Athens, Berlin, Bratislava, Brussels, Calpe, Córdoba, Edinburgh, Glasgow, Lisbon, Madrid, Pisa, Prague, Vienna, Warsaw and York.
 Singles and doubles on the advance non-refundable rate without breakfast start under €70 (in Brussels and Athens under €50, in Warsaw under €40).
 Breakfast is in the €12 range.

 There are even younger players.
 The Harry’s Home Hotel group has 14 hotels after opening its first in 2016.
 Nine are in Austria, covering Vienna, Innsbruck, Salzburg (opened this month), Linz and near Graz.
 Three are in Switzerland and there is one each in Berlin and Munich.
 The emphasis is more on families and the booking concept allows the guest some flexibility to order services – such as room size and cleaning, apartments or breakfast size – and pay accordingly.
 Advance non-refundable bookings in Vienna start at €75/100 a single/double and breakfast is in the €15 range.